-The use shall at all times continue to be used in accordance with all federal, state and local COVID-19 guidelines and requirements.
+The use shall at all times continue to be used in accordance with all federal, state and local guidelines and requirements,

-Such extension shall not be interpreted to create any nonconforming right and further provided that the operation of the Temporary Outdoor dining or retail outdoor activities between the suspension of the State's declared state of emergency and the expiration of this regulation-shall be deemed to be a complete and total waiver of nonconforming rights under any local, state or federal authority.
-(Amendment effective date May 6, 2022) \
+Such extension shall not be interpreted to create any nonconforming right and further provided that the operation of the Temporary Outdoor dining between now and the expiration of this regulation-shall be deemed to be a complete and total waiver of nonconforming rights under any local, state or federal authority.

+(Amendment effective date May 6, 2022)

-- 5. Retail Design Requirements: For all retail businesses over 20,000 square feet, the following design requirements shall apply:\ - a.
+- 5. Retail Design Requirements: For all retail businesses over 20,000 square feet, the following design requirements shall apply: - a.
 All design requirements required in the Design Retail District. - b.
 Notwithstanding Section 29-6.B.4 of the Regulations, outside storage shall be limited to ten (10) percent of the building.